Mortgage Rates in Florida

 Make sure you shop around for mortgages to find the best offer.
 In Florida, you have several options:

 - Florida conventional mortgages: Considered the standard type of home loan, conventional mortgages have qualification requirements.
 Generally, a FICO score of 620 and a debt-to-income ratio of 45 percent or less can help you get one.
+To get the best rate on a conventional mortgage, you’ll need a credit score of 740 or higher.
 These types of loans typically require larger down payments than government-backed mortgages.
 In order to avoid private mortgage insurance (PMI), which protects the lender in the event you default, you’ll usually need to make a down payment of 20 percent.

 - Florida FHA loans: If your credit history disqualifies you for a conventional mortgage, you may want to look into FHA loans.
 Because these are backed by the government through the Federal Housing Administration (FHA), lenders who issue these loans are more comfortable extending these offers to borrowers with less than favorable credit and income.
 FHA loans usually require smaller down payments than conventional loans.
 With a credit score of 589 or higher, you typically need a 3.5 percent down payment.
 If your score is 500, you’d need to put 10 percent down — but that’s still lower than what’s usually required of conventional loans.